Melting one

 Following my death, another civil lawsuit was filed against A & W Lindt.
 In 1927, my brother and my cousin were ordered to pay damages of 800,000 Swiss francs for unfair competition.
 As general partners, they were liable in solidarity with their private assets.
 The plaintiff, however, had sought damages in the amount of 4 million Swiss francs.
 To that end, they tried to claim additional damages, which they alleged I had caused during my active career.
 After my death, the liability for damages was said to have passed to my brother as my sole heir.
 In the judgment, however, the court concluded that no culpable misconduct on my part had been proven.
 Thus, the judge effectively granted me a posthumous exoneration.

 The accusations in the book can thus be clearly disproved.
 Both parties appealed the second instance ruling to the Federal Supreme Court.
 Three days after the briefs were filed, my brother passed away.
 In 1928, the two parties reached an out-of-court settlement.
 Even while still in mourning, my nephew had to sign on behalf of his dead father.
 This rendered the pending appeal proceedings moot.
 As part of the settlement, A & W Lindt was transferred to the plaintiff’s ownership and was immediately liquidated.
 In the 1930s, the merged company also closed its facility in Bern.
-Thus, the craft that had revolutionized the global chocolate market disappeared in the oldest district of Switzerland’s federal city.
+And so, the craft that had revolutionized the global chocolate market in 1879 disappeared from Bern's oldest district, the Matte.

-In his formal ruling in 1927, the judge exonerated the former board member and inventor of melting chocolate, who had died in 1909.
+In his official ruling in 1927, the judge exonerated the former board member and inventor of melting chocolate, who had died in 1909.
 This proves Rodolphe Lindt’s innocence.

-The illustration shows the High Court judge’s ruling from 1927 regarding the allegation of contractual wrongdoing by Rodolphe Lindt in his capacity as a member of the board of directors of the merged company between 1899 and 1905.
+The image shows an excerpt from the 1927 judgment of the High Court of the Canton of Bern regarding the allegation of contractual wrongdoing by Rodolphe Lindt in his capacity as a member of the board of directors of the merged company between 1899 and 1905.
 The judge, however, found that there was no evidence of conduct in violation of the contract.
-The innocence of the inventor of melting chocolate is thus proven.
-Since this conclusion was made after Lindt's death in 1909, it can be described as a discharge post-mortem (official judgment against A. and W. Lindt from 1927, High Court, p.
+The innocence of the inventor of the melting process has thus been proven.
+As this conclusion was reached after Lindt's death in 1909, it can be described as a discharge post-mortem (official judgment against A. and W. Lindt from 1927, High Court, p.
 26).

 Summary